BLOG

 But the June WEC meeting was not that.

 One example: The issue of voter verification.
-ES&S designed a feature into the ExpressVote that allows a voter to reinsert the barcoded ballot back into the machine, and have the BMD display the votes on a computer monitor for a second time.
+ES&S designed a feature into the ExpressVote that allows a voter to reinsert the encoded ballot back into the machine, and have the BMD display the votes on a computer monitor for a second time.
 ES&S wants everyone to believe that this feature provides voter verification.

-• The programmer assigns each candidate a unique numeric code, based on that candidate’s location on the ballot.
+• The programmer assigns each candidate a unique numeric code, based on that candidate’s location on the paper ballot.
 For example, the candidate whose oval is located in the 2nd column, 15th row, first side, first page of the ballot will be Candidate 021511.

 • When the tabulator looks at a hand-marked ballot and sees a marked oval at that position, the tabulator will count a vote for Candidate 021511.